 Pharmacists may continue to process claims that contain prospective DUR messages by using DUR outcome and intervention codes.
-A call to the pharmacy prior authorization vendor help desk may be required in certain instances as determined by the BMS to obtain an edit override.
+A call to the Pharmacy Prior Authorization Vendor help desk may be required in certain instances as determined by BMS to obtain an edit override.
 Requests for edit overrides after the service is rendered will be denied, except in cases of back-dated eligibility.
-More detailed information regarding DUR may be accessed through the Health PAS-RX pharmacy POS User Guide found on the BMS fiscal agent's website.
+More detailed information regarding DUR may be accessed via the Health PAS-RX Pharmacy POS User Guide, found on BMS' fiscal agent's website.